Vadim-Karpenko/golang-json-sync-service/README.md

 - **Request Body**: Any JSON data
 - **Response**: `{ "uuid": "unique-identifier" }`

-Please note that the default timeout for the JSON data is 30 days after the last update.
+Just so you know, the default timeout for the JSON data is 30 days after the last update.
 After that, it will be deleted from the Redis database.
 Edit the source code if you want to change this behavior.

 ### WebSocket Connection